 Subsequent interruptions in track power of 1-2 seconds will continue the sequence rotation.
 If you happen to interrupt track power for longer than about 2 seconds, the engine will begin its shut down sounds.
-If this occurs you can cycle the direction sequence again to get back to the direction you wish to move and once the engine starts moving its shut down sounds will stop playing.
+If this occurs you can cycle the direction sequence again to get back to the direction you wish to move and once the engine starts moving its shut down sounds will stop playing (see Direction Cycle Phases).